Unmanic/unmanic-documentation/docs/guides/basic_auth_nginx.md

 sudo systemctl reload nginx
 ```

-If everything went well, you should be seeing a login prompt now if you try to access your server through the webbrowser.
+If everything went well, you should be seeing a login prompt now if you try to access your server through the web browser.